langx/website/src/routes/(blog-article)/open-source-alternative-to-tandem/+page.md

 ## Conclusion

-We're excited to launch languageXchange and look forward to helping language learners connect with native speakers.
-To stay updated on the latest languageXchange news and updates, be sure to follow us on [Discord](https://discord.gg/CpDZ3kg2rJ).
+We're excited to launch LangX and look forward to helping language learners connect with native speakers.
+To stay updated on the latest LangX news and updates, be sure to follow us on [Discord](https://discord.gg/CpDZ3kg2rJ).